-Section 6.5.
-Methods of Accountability.
-In addition to those set forth in this Section 6.5, the Academy shall evaluate its pupils' work based on the assessment strategies identified in the Schedules.
-To the extent applicable, the pupil performance of the Academy shall be assessed using at least the approved state standardized assessment designated under the Code.
-The Academy shall provide the University Charter Schools Office with copies of reports, assessments and test results concerning the following:
+Methods of Accountability and Pupil Assessment.
+In addition to those set forth in Section 6.5. this Section 6.5, the Academy shall evaluate its pupils' work based on the assessment strategies identified in the Schedules.
+The Academy shall also assess pupil using all applicable testing that the Code or the Contract requires.
+The Academy shall provide the University Charter Schools Office with copies of reports, assessments, and test results concerning the following:

-- a) educational outcomes achieved by pupils attending the Academy and other reports reasonably requested by the University Charter Schools Office; - b) an assessment of the Academy's student performance at the end of each academic school year or at such other times as the University Board may reasonably request; - c) an annual education report in accordance with the Code; - d) an annually administered nationally recognized norm-referenced achievement test for the Academy's grade configuration, or a program of testing approved by the University Charter Schools Office Director; and - e) all tests required under Applicable Law.
+- a) educational outcomes achieved by pupils attending the Academy and other reports reasonably requested by the University Charter Schools Office; - b) an assessment of the Academy's student performance at the end of each academic school year or at such other times as the University Board may reasonably request; - c) an annual education report in accordance with the Code; - d) an annually administered nationally recognized norm-referenced achievement test for the Academy's grade configuration or a program of testing approved by the University Charter Schools Office Director; and - e) all tests required under Applicable Law.

-The University Board may use such reports, assessments and test results in making its decision to revoke, terminate, or not issue a new contract at the end of the Contract.
+The University Board may use such reports, assessments and test results in making its decision to suspend, terminate, or not issue a new contract at the end of the Contract, or revoke the Contract.

-Date: 5/2
+Date: 5/197 22